*the post includes an affiliate link which means I will receive a commission if you click and purchase*

 Finances and the Reality of Raising Children with One Salary

-Finances and raising children needs a serious reality check for some individuals.
-In January 2017, a published reported stated a cost of raising a child as a married couple with two incomes is $233, 610 from birth to the age of 17.
-Although, I do not have a newborn being a divorced parent with two school-age children and one income is a major financial challenge.
+Finances and raising children needs a serious reality check.
+In January 2017, a published report stated a cost of raising a child as a married couple with two incomes is $233, 610 from birth to the age of 17.
+Although, I do not have a newborn being a single parent with two school-age children and one income is a major financial challenge.

 For some reason, it seems as if true expenses associated with raising children or trying to raise children effectively are overlooked.
 The cost of living increases year over year and it entails more than housing, food, and clothing for children.
-The additional expenses change each year as children get older.
-For example, working full-time requires before and after care services.
-There is no way around this expense if children are too young to come on their own.
+The additional expenses change each year.
+For example, working full-time requires before and aftercare services.
+There is no way around this expense if children are too young to stay home alone.
 Childcare is a yearly expense of $6,000 each year with an incremental increase each year.
 It is a necessary expense and unavoidable.
 During summer break, a camp is another expense which can range from $2,000 to $4,000 per child depending on the program.
-Both of these expenses are critical for providing a safe and nurturing before and after school as well as during the summer months.
+Both of these expenses are important for providing a safe and nurturing before and after school as well as during the summer months.

-If children have an interest in playing sports there are expenses incurred.
+My younger child who has an interest in playing sports and there are expenses incurred.
 Most townships offer sports programs for a fee each season.
-In addition to the fee, sports require some element of the uniform at my expense such as footwear, safety equipment, special clothing, etc.
+In addition to the fee, sports require some element of the uniform at my expense such as footwear, safety equipment, and special clothing.

-Another expense is related to healthcare.
-One of my children has a pre-existing condition which requires a monthly prescription with an out of pocket expense over $150.
-This year my pediatrician changed the concentration of the medication and this increased the medication to over $200.
-Yes, I do utilize my HSA to conver some of my healthcare expenses.
-However, there the unfortunate times which require an emergency room visit.
-In light of plans with deductibles, there are costs for ER visits and overnight stays in a hospital.
-There are hospitals that offer financial assistance to reduce medical bills.
-I would suggest taking the effort to fill out the necessary paperwork.
+Healthcare is another expense.
+My youngest has a pre-existing condition which requires a monthly prescription with an out of pocket expense of over $150.
+Now using my prescription by mail service, the prescription saves me over $150 every three months.
+My HSA does cover some expenses such as over the counter medication, office visits, prescriptions.
+However, there unexpected situations that may an emergency room visit.
+In light of healthcare plans with deductibles, there are costs for ER visits and overnight stays in a hospital.
+Some hospitals offer financial assistance to reduce medical bills.

-Both children are in public schools.
-September brings a new round of school supplies at my expense.
-If after school clubs are offered, a fee is charged.
+Both of my children are in public schools.
+September brings a new list of school supplies at my expense.
+If after-school clubs are offered, a fee is charged.
 School trips have fees.
 There are classroom events planned where parents are expected to contribute monetarily.
 I am a firm believer of being a parent who is engaged on all levels of my children’s education.
 This year my daughter wanted to play an instrument, there is a fee to rent the instrument for the school year.

 Extracurricular activities such as vacations, day trips or cultural experience, sporting events are another expense.
 Yes, some may these are not necessary.
 My goal is to expose my children to as much as possible to nurture a well-rounded productive individual who can navigate in this world.